-h) Suppose an adverse demand shock occurs so that \bar{n}t several periods ahead is expected to be binding and lower than otherwise.
-What is the likely effect on current consumption, c_t , of the household?
+- h) Suppose an adverse aggregate demand shock occurs so that for several periods ahead, \bar{n}t is expected to be binding and lower than otherwise.
+What is the likely effect on current consumption, c_t , of the household? - i) And what is the likely effect on aggregate employment? - j) Relate your answers to h) and i) to the stylized fact (ii) above.